A Guide To Indian Kurta Shopping: Sarojini Nagar Market In Delhi.

 Oscar’s final choice of blue vs. green boys Kurta.

-Shopping at Sarojini Market in Delhi.
-What is it like at the market?
+So what is it like shopping at the market?

-Visiting any of Delhi’s markets and bazars is an awesome experience as a visitor.
-Some of the most popular markets in Delhi are more targeted for tourism these days, like Dili Haat Market and Main Bazar in Paharganj.
 But Sarojini Market is a truly local market.
 It’s not set up for tourists and so it is a great way to see local life and culture in Delhi.

 However, as you can imagine, it’s a busy place to shop.
-And it can be overwhelming for a first visit.
+It can be overwhelming for a first visit.
 A walk through the market stalls and small tables and tents set up on the side of the pedestrian streets is chaotic.

 But with the larger permanent shops it gives a bit of reprieve from the chaos and in that case, you can experience the best of both.

 Shopkeeprs at Sarojini Market Delhi where to buy a Kurta to wear in India.